 In addition, a wide range of extra-curricular clubs and lessons are available for children to support and develop particular interests or passions.
-These include sports clubs (football, multi-sports, dance and dodgeball), choir peripatetic instrument tuition for piano, drums, guitar, clarinet, flute and brass instruments), French language club and a growing enrichment offer for September 2023.
-Pupils also organise and run a number of clubs themselves.
+These include sports clubs (football, multi -sports, dance and dodgeball), choir, peripatetic instrument tuition for piano, drums, guitar, clarinet, flute and brass instruments), French language club and a exciting and dynamic enrichment offer of before and after school clubs.
 Clubs are held before, during and after school.
-Some clubs are chargeable (sports and individual peripatetic music), but many are free.
+Some clubs are chargeable (sports and individual peripatetic music), but all children are entitled to one free before/after school club each week.